Homemade Funfetti Cake Recipe

 Make cupcakes: Transfer batter into a standard 12-cup muffin tin and fill each cup about 3/4 full.
 Bake at 350 F for 18 to 20 minutes.
 This will yield about 18 to 20 servings.

 Try a different frosting.
 My go-to is a classic vanilla buttercream.
 For more color, tint the frosting with food dye.
 Alternatively, you can make chocolate buttercream or cream cheese frosting instead.

 Decorating ideas: For sprinkles, stick to jimmies or confetti sprinkles in the batter because they don’t bleed.
 For decoration, you can experiment with different styles of sprinkles, such as nonpareils or assorted shapes.

 Filling ideas: Add a layer of lemon curd, strawberry filling or chocolate ganache between the layers.
 You can also make an ice cream cake and put a layer of ice cream inside!

 How to make homemade funfetti cake

 - Whisk together dry ingredients: flour, baking powder, baking soda and salt.
 Set aside.

-- Combine wet ingredients: In the bowl of a stand mixer, beat butter and sugar until light and fluffy.
-Add eggs one at a time, beating well after each addition.
-Add vanilla and mix just until incorporated.
+- Combine wet ingredients: Beat butter and sugar until light and fluffy.
+Add eggs one at a time, then mix in the sour cream and vanilla.

-- Bake at 350 F for 28 to 30 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
-Allow cakes to cool in the pan for 15 minutes before removing from the pans and transferring to a wire rack to cool completely.
-Prepare frosting.
+- Divide batter evenly between three 6-inch round cake pans.
+Bake at 350 F for 25 to 30 minutes or until a toothpick inserted in the center comes out with just a few crumbs.
+Allow cakes to cool in the pan for 10 minutes before removing and transferring to a wire rack to cool completely.

 Frequently Asked Questions